chengit77/Comparative-genomics/selection-analysis/README.md

 Finally, you may import the `output.txt` and `output_M2.txt` into R or Python to perform LRT calculations.

 ### Additional notes
-If you are using **BUSCO single-copy orthologs** as genes, you will need to convert BUSCO IDS to gene names.
+If you are using **BUSCO single-copy orthologs** as genes, you will need to convert BUSCO IDS to gene names for downstream analyses.
 Here, we provide a custom Python pipeline in `BUSCO-to-NCBI` to perform this conversion in batch:

 Specifiy an input file (list of BUSCO groups to look up), target species, and the name for the output file.